polarbeargo/nd320-c3-3d-imaging-starter/README.md

 As you might have guessed by now, we are going to build a piece of AI software that could help clinicians perform this task faster and more consistently.

 You have seen throughout the course that a large part of AI development effort is taken up by curating the dataset and proving clinical efficacy.
 In this project, we will focus on the technical aspects of building a segmentation model and integrating it into the clinician's workflow, leaving the dataset curation and model validation questions largely outside the scope of this project.

-## What You Will Build

-In this project you will build an end-to-end AI system which features a machine learning algorithm that integrates into a clinical-grade viewer and automatically measures hippocampal volumes of new patients, as their studies are committed to the clinical imaging archive.
+You will build an end-to-end AI system which features a machine learning algorithm that integrates into a clinical-grade viewer and automatically measures hippocampal volumes of new patients, as their studies are committed to the clinical imaging archive.

-Fortunately you won't have to deal with full heads of patients.
-Our (fictional) radiology department runs a HippoCrop tool which cuts out a rectangular portion of a brain scan from every image series, making your job a bit easier, and our committed radiologists have collected and annotated a dataset of relevant volumes, and even converted them to NIFTI format!

-You will use the dataset that contains the segmentations of the right hippocampus and you will use the U-Net architecture to build the segmentation model.

-After that, you will proceed to integrate the model into a working clinical PACS such that it runs on every incoming study and produces a report with volume measurements.

 ## The Dataset

 We are using the "Hippocampus" dataset from the [Medical Decathlon competition](http://medicaldecathlon.com/).
-This dataset is stored as a collection of NIFTI files, with one file per volume, and one file per corresponding segmentation mask.
+This [dataset](https://github.com/udacity/nd320-c3-3d-imaging-starter/tree/master/data/TrainingSet) is stored as a collection of NIFTI files, with one file per volume, and one file per corresponding segmentation mask.
 The original images here are T2 MRI scans of the full brain.
 As noted, in this dataset we are using cropped volumes where only the region around the hippocampus has been cut out.
 This makes the size of our dataset quite a bit smaller, our machine learning problem a bit simpler and allows us to have reasonable training times.
 You should not think of it as "toy" problem, though.
 Algorithms that crop rectangular regions of interest are quite common in medical imaging.
 Segmentation is still hard.

 ## The Programming Environment